Lusher92/Arduino-ext/README.md

 > If the order is not respected, the extension may not work correctly and you may get an error message.

 # Set up your own extension :
-Your can find ([another tuto](https://brightchamps.com/blog/make-scratch-extension-using-javascript/)) set-up this.
+Your can find ([another tuto](https://brightchamps.com/blog/make-scratch-extension-using-javascript/)) to set-up this.

 ## Add your pictures
 first, go on path : `./stuff/scratch-gui/src/lib/libraries/extensions`